 There are also ways that you can have some control over your treatment.

 Capacity and informed consent to treatment

 The Mental Health Act assumes that people are capable of making informed decisions about their treatment, unless the treating professionals decide that do not have capacity.
 This includes people on compulsory orders.
 Read about the guidelines for determining capacity and informed consent to treatment.

 Mental Health Tribunal

 The Mental Health Tribunal is an independent tribunal that makes decisions about compulsory treatment orders and orders about electroconvulsive treatment.
 Read more about going to the Mental Health Tribunal.

 Sometimes police may get involved with a person with mental illness, if there is a risk of them hurting themselves or someone else.
 They can take you into custody urgently and you will have a mental health assessment.

 If the police believe there is no immediate risk of harm but you still need an urgent mental health treatment, they can request an assessment from a mental health service.

-Find out how you can get help if you have a mental illness.
+Find out how you can get help with mental health and your rights.